 SC lawmaker makes history as 1st Black woman to run for gov

-South Carolina state Sen. Mia McLeod says she is the person who can become the United States' first Black female governor
+South Carolina state Sen. Mia McLeod says she's the person who can become the United States' first Black female governor

 Since the country's founding, no Black woman has ever served as a governor in the United States But South Carolina Democratic state Sen. Mia McLeod says she's the person who can change that, despite the fact that Democrats haven't been elected to a statewide office there in 15 years.